centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 In some cases, SSH key exchange fails.
 To solve the problem, do the following manually:

-Switch to the `centreonBI` user :
+Switch to the `centreonBI` user:

 ```bash
 su - centreonBI
 ```

-Generate the SSH key :
+Generate the SSH key:

 ```bash
 ssh-keygen -t ed25519 -a 100 -f ~/.ssh/id_ed25519 -P "" -q
 ```

-And print the `centreonBI` public key (in order to authorize it then on Centreon) :
+And print the `centreonBI` public key (in order to authorize it then on Centreon):

 ```bash
 su - centreonBI
 cat /home/centreonBI/.ssh/id_ed25519.pub
 ```

-Now, **on the monitoring server** :
+Now, **on the monitoring server**:

-Create a `.ssh` folder that `centreonBI` will own, restrict permissions on this folder and paste into the `authorized_keys` file the contents of its public key on the reporting server (shown earlier) :
+Create a `.ssh` folder that `centreonBI` will own, restrict permissions on this folder and paste into the `authorized_keys` file the contents of its public key on the reporting server (shown earlier):

 ```bash
 mkdir -p /home/centreonBI/.ssh/ && chown centreonBI: /home/centreonBI/.ssh/ && chmod 700 /home/centreonBI/.ssh/ && echo "@reporting pub key content@" > /home/centreonBI/.ssh/authorized_keys
 ```

 The key exchange must then be validated by a first connection that will accept the SSH server signature.
-As the `centreonBI` user **from the reporting server** :
+As the `centreonBI` user **from the reporting server**:

 ```bash
 ssh centreonBI@@MONITORING_SERVER@